ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

 Lookups and loops
 `````````````````

-Various *lookup plugins* allow additional ways to iterate over data.
-In :doc:`Loops <playbooks_loops>` you will learn how to use them to walk over collections of numerous types.
-However, they can also be used to pull in data from remote sources, such as shell commands or even key value stores.
+*lookup plugins* are a way to query external data sources, such as shell commands or even key value stores.

 Before Ansible 2.5, lookups were mostly used indirectly in ``with_<lookup`` constructes for looping, begining in 2.5
 we use them more explicitly as part of Jinja2 expressions fed into the ``loop`` keyword.